brettbeatty/brettbeatty.github.io/pages/legacy/2020-09-05-enumerable.md

----
-layout: post
-title:  "Enumerable: Custom Data Structures in Elixir, part 1"
+# Enumerable: Custom Data Structures in Elixir, part 1
-date:   2020-09-05 12:00:00 -0600
-categories: elixir protocol enumerable
-permalink: /elixir/custom_data_structures/enumerable
----

 Much of the Elixir language is written in Elixir, and it may surprise you how many data structures are structs under the hood.
 Ranges, sets, dates, times--we could build them all ourselves.
 That's hidden through their implementation of various protocols provided by Elixir.
 One way to see what